skywalkerx28/Habs-Query-Engine/ai_context.md

 # AI Context: HabsAI Query Engine Development Guide

 ## Project Mission
-**HabsAI Query Engine** is an AI-powered analytics platform specifically for Montreal Canadiens NHL data analysis.
-The goal is to create an intelligent, conversational knowledge base that transforms play-by-play CSV files and archived game footage (millions of events total) from relevant recent seasons into actionable insights through natural language queries.
+**HeartBeat Engine** is an AI-powered analytics platform tailored exclusively for the Montreal Canadiens.
+At its core, it's a semantic search and analysis "AI index" that transforms Montreal Canadiens NHL play-by-play data and archived game footage (millions of events total) into an intelligent, conversational knowledge base.

+Coaches, players, scouts, analysts, and authorized personnel can ask natural-language questions (e.g., "Analyze the Habs power play efficiency against Toronto's last season" or "What's the impact of pairing Hutson with Dobson on xGF ?") and receive dynamic, data-grounded responses: aggregated stats, visualizations, trend breakdowns, and prescriptive recommendations.

 ## Core Development Philosophy